Overview

 • Current adult abuse registry check

-Please use the Social Service Worker Program Application Checklist - Social Service Worker to help you submit a complete application for this program.
+Start your online application today and join Assiniboine College!
+View the Social Service Worker Program Application Checklist to help you submit a complete application for this program.

 Criminal Record Check/Abuse Registry Checks